garysweaver/id/README.md

 2. Use the command (make sure that a version of Java containing javap is in your PATH):

         javap -verbose index_jsp
-3. In probably the tenth line of output you will see something like:
+3. In probably the tenth line of output, you possibly will see something like:

           minor version: 0
           major version: 48